Checklist to a Comprehensive Commercial Kitchen

 In today’s intensely competitive restaurant business, there’s little room for error.
 To that end, we’ve created this roundup of common commercial kitchen needs to help ensure that your restaurant has all the right “ingredients’ in place.

 Commercial Kitchen Equipment

-The average commercial kitchen is equipped with many types of professional equipment, such as ranges, ovens, steam table, fryers, grills, kettle cookers, freezers and coolers.
+The average commercial kitchen is equipped with many types of professional equipment, such as ranges, ovens, steam tables, fryers, grills, kettle cookers, freezers and coolers.
 From commercial gas and electric ranges to countertop ranges, these units allow chefs to perform a variety of cooking tasks.

-Dry Storage Area
+Equipment and Dry Storage

 Restaurant Cleaning Supplies

 While restaurant cleanliness has always been a topmost concern, it’s even more important in post-COVID times.
 In addition to being a matter of hygiene, a commitment to cleanliness can also promote customer peace of mind.
 Together, these work in partnership to create a clean, safe and hygienic environment for your employees and your diners.
 Restaurants have an arsenal of cleaning supply options to choose from, including the following restaurant equipment list of cleaning supplies: